 Fast forward to this week.
-Dan Amira, an associate editor for New York Magazine, published "Obama Gay Marriage Evolution: Day 468."
+Dan Amira, an associate editor for New York, published "Obama Gay Marriage Evolution: Day 468."
 The title is not misleading: it's a quick aggregated piece about the president's developing stance on marriage equality, which has changed a bit since he entered office 468 days ago.
-Amira, like many of us, is ready for Barry O to slap a rainbow flag across the White House doors, give a middle finger to conservative opponents and finally make marriage (or at least civil partnership) an option for all Americans.
+Amira, like many of us, is ready for POTUS to slap a rainbow flag across the White House doors, give a middle finger to conservative opponents and finally make marriage (or at least civil partnership) an option for all Americans.
 Maybe in his second term.

-Yet it isn't Amira's thoughts on Obama's politics that are drawing ire.
-It's the image used to accompany the story (pictured above): a riff on the classic Darwin's evolution of man chart that depicts President Obama as a knuckle-dragging primate that becomes a bipedal man carrying a rainbow flag.
+Yet it isn't Amira's thoughts on President Obama's politics that are drawing ire.
+It's the image used to accompany the story (pictured above): a riff on the classic Darwin's evolution of man chart that depicts the president as a knuckle-dragging primate that becomes a bipedal man carrying a rainbow flag.
 Get it?
 Evolution used to illustrate...evolution.
 They so clever at the New York Magazine!
 If this were 8th grade, someone would receive a gold star in the column marked "creativity."
-But the lack of a "racial sensitivity" grading scale would likely prevent Amira and his illustrator from receiving the critique they deserve.
-Perhaps it's that lack of learning early on that is the problem.
+Alas, the lack of a racial sensitivity grading scale would likely prevent Amira and his illustrator from receiving the critique they deserve (if there was one, perhaps this gaffe wouldv'e never happened).

 The problem here is the fact that YOU CAN'T CALL BLACK PEOPLE MONKEYS ALL WILLY NILLY!
 It harkens back to years of racist pseudo-science and maltreatment.
 Remember the whole "three fifths of a human being" thing?
 No?
 White privilege sure does make it easy to forget.